kuijjerlab/PySNAIL/docs/source/quickstart.rst

 To reproduce analysis in the manuscript:

 .. code-block:: bash

     $ snakemake --cores [n]

 The result can be found in the directory :code:`manuscript_analysis`.
-Note that it took a while to download and preprocess the datasets.
+Note that it will likely take a while to download and preprocess the datasets.